khaaledashraaf/khaaledashraaf/README.md

 <br />

-<samp>Design Engineer with a background in Computer Engineering.<br />
+<samp>Product Designer with a background in Computer Engineering.<br />
 Building at the intersection of design tools and code.</samp>

 <br />